 - Relationship building with donors and community leaders to expand awareness and support

-As we continue to work with CelebrateOne to assist with meeting its goals, the nonprofit can be focused on making neighborhoods with a higher risk of infant mortality safer and healthier for pregnant women and families raising babies.
+As we continue to work with CelebrateOne to assist in meeting their goals, the nonprofit can focus on making neighborhoods with a higher risk of infant mortality safer and healthier for pregnant women and families raising babies.